 Breakdowns near home or the city you live in are often easier to cope with because you know the area and likely have a trusted mechanic nearby.
-If your car breaks down while you are out of town, you have to follow a slightly different playbook.
-In this article we will discuss safety tips in Part 1, support services in Part 2, and backup plans in Part 3.
+If your car breaks down while you’re out of town, you have to follow a slightly different playbook.

 Step 1: Get to a safe area first.
 If your car breaks down or starts showing signs of a mechanical issue, it’s important to act quickly to find a safe area.

 If you are traveling on the freeway, it’s helpful to pull off on a nearby exit if possible.
 If there isn’t an exit nearby, then pull off on the side of the road in a visible area.

 Avoid an area directly after a turn or hill because it will be more difficult for other motorists to see you.

 Step 2: Be visible.
 Turn on your vehicle’s hazard lights to let others know that you are experiencing a problem.

 Step 3: Turn off your vehicle.
 You don’t want to keep your car running if it is having a maintenance issue or overheating.
 Turn off the car but remain inside until help arrives.

 If it is unsafe to remain inside the vehicle (such as if your car has caught fire), move yourself and any passengers to a safe place away from the road and the vehicle while you call for help.
 If you have road flares and they would be appropriate to use, place them at this point.